Analysis | Democrats are fighting history in the Georgia runoffs

 Since 1992, we’ve seen 10 Republican vs. Democrat runoffs after a November election in which no candidate received a majority of the vote.
 (Often, the runoffs have been forced because of Libertarian candidates taking enough votes to pull the major-party candidates below 50 percent.
 Sometimes, special elections have featured multiple candidates from one or both of the major parties, as the Loeffler-Warnock special election did.)
 Of those 10 races, eight have been for statewide office and two have been for U.S. Senate.

-Of those 10 races, Democrats have exceeded their Election Day performance in just two, and they’ve won only one: a Public Service Commissioner race back in 1998.
-They’ve won just that one race despite leading on Election Day in 5 of the 10 races.
+Of those 10 races, Democrats have exceeded their Election Day performance in just two, and they’ve won only one: a public service commissioner race back in 1998.
+They’ve won just that one race despite leading on Election Day in five of the 10 races.

 As for those two Senate races: Democrats took more votes on Election Day 1992, only to have Sen. Wyche Fowler lose narrowly and surprisingly in the runoff to Republican Paul Coverdell.
 There was another runoff in 2008, in which Republican Sen. Saxby Chambliss led Democrat Jim Martin by three points on Election Day and then trounced him by nearly 15 points in the runoff.

-That same year, Republicans also flipped the vote in a Public Service Commissioner race in which they had trailed by less than a point on Election Day, winning the seat by a nearly 14-point margin.
+That same year, Republicans also flipped the vote in a public service commissioner race in which they had trailed by less than a point on Election Day, winning the seat by a nearly 14-point margin.

 Those were two of the biggest general-election-to-runoff shifts in the GOP’s favor since 1992, but they’re hardly alone.
 Across the 10 races, Republicans have gained an average of 5.2 points on their Election Day margins.
 The only big exception to the trend is the 1998 Public Service Commission race which went from a 16-point Democratic margin to a 31-point margin.